Social Work (SW)

 SW-321 HUMAN BEHAVIOR IN SOCIAL ENVIRONMENT I 3.00 Credits

 This course builds upon the biological, behavioral and social sciences of the Liberal Arts core.
 It adds a social systems perspective to explore the determinants of human behavior in infancy, childhood, adolescence and young adulthood.
 Class, ethnicity, race, and gender are emphasized, while family, group, organization, community and society provide the person/environment transactional context.
 This course introduces the major psychological, sociological and social work theories which underpin social work practice.
-Pre-requisite: PSYC 101 or instructor's permission.
+Pre-requisite: PSYC-101 and ENGL-102 or ENGL-109; or permission from the instructor.

 SW-322 HUMAN BEHAVIOR IN SOCIAL ENVIRONMENT II 3.00 Credits

 This course is the second of two human behavior courses, which deal with research, theories, and concepts on individual and family development from an ecological perspective.
 This course builds upon the knowledge base from the Liberal Arts core in biology, psychology, political science, economics, sociology, and anthropology.
-Pre-requisite: SW 321.
+Pre-requisite: SW-321 and PSYC-101.

 SW-325 THE LAW OF CHILD AND FAMILY 3.00 Credits